This is a documentation for Board Game Arena: play board games online !

 // Notify

-self::notifyAllPlayers( "playDisc", clienttranslate( '${player_name} plays a disc and turns over ${returned_nbr} disc(s)' ), array(
+$this->notifyAllPlayers( "playDisc", clienttranslate( '${player_name} plays a disc and turns over ${returned_nbr} disc(s)' ), array(

 'player_id' => $player_id,

-'player_name' => self::getActivePlayerName(),
+'player_name' => $this->getActivePlayerName(),

 'returned_nbr' => count( $turnedOverDiscs ),